Bell's law of computer classes: Description

-Bell considers the law to be partially a corollary to Moore's law which states "the number of transistors per chip double every 18 months".
+Bell considers the law to be partially a corollary to Moore's law which states "the number of transistors per chip doubles every 18 months".
 Unlike Moore's law, a new computer class is usually based on lower cost components that have fewer transistors or less bits on a magnetic surface, etc. A new class forms about every decade.
 It also takes up to a decade to understand how the class formed, evolved, and is likely to continue.
 Once formed, a lower priced class may evolve in performance to take over and disrupt an existing class.
 This evolution has caused clusters of scalable personal computers with 1 to thousands of computers to span a price and performance range of use from a PC, through mainframes, to become the largest supercomputers of the day.
 Scalable clusters became a universal class beginning in the mid-1990s; by 2010, clusters of at least one million independent computers will constitute the world's largest cluster.